JorjaFox/library/content/posts/recaps/csi/ms-willows-regrets.md

 ## Quotes

-**Sidle:** You know, the only janitor I knew who cleaned this throughly turned out to be a serial killer.
+**Sara:** You know, the only janitor I knew who cleaned this throughly turned out to be a serial killer.